ShivaneeShrivas/Shivanee_iitk_sde/README.md

 ChemE Research Companion

-Shivanee Shrivas
-Institute: IIT Kanpur
-Department: Chemical
-Repository: Shivanee_iitk_sde
+Shivanee Shrivas, IIT Kanpur, Chemical Department

-- Overview
+Overview
 ChemE Research Companion is an AI-powered assistant designed to help Chemical Engineering students and researchers organize experimental notes, generate professional reports, and interact with an intelligent chatbot (ChemBot) for guidance.

 The system provides: